 “Mildred and our Cédulas” was my previous post’s title, but not a single person noticed that I never mention Mildred.
 I had intended to introduce her to you, but I got all wrapped up in our spankin’ new laminated, yes, it is true, laminated cédulas, so I plum forgot about poor old Mildred.

 The latter town is in the region of the Cevennes, a mightily rugged mountainous area covering parts of four Départements, Gard, Ardèche, Lozère et Haut-Loire.
-Together with the forbidding Black Mountains, the Cevennes form the southwestern end of the Massif Central and it’s tough inhabitants have seen plenty of hardship and strife.
-As in any mountainous, secluded area, live has always been difficult, and in many cases still is.
+Together with the forbidding Black Mountain, the Cevennes constitute the southwestern end of the Massif Central.
+Its tough inhabitants have seen plenty of hardship and strife.
+As in any mountainous, secluded area, life was difficult, and in many cases still is.
 Even now, some people live in nearly inaccessible homesteads, and then and now, they’ve always been suspicious of outsiders.
 And for good reason.
-A remote terrain like the Cevennes is ideal territory for guerillas to disappear, to fight another day.
+A remote terrain like the Cevennes is ideal territory for dangerous men to disappear.

-The last major episode of sheltering guerillas occurred during the last century, when the Cevennes provided a safe-haven for many Resistance fighters.
-Since WW II altogether different stories were told about the dead-end valleys and rocky gorges of the Cevennes.
+The last major episode of sheltering guerrillas occurred during the last century when the Cevennes provided a safe-haven for many Resistance fighters.
+But after WW II, altogether different stories were told about the dead-end valleys and rocky gorges of the Cevennes.
 During a period of time in the sixties, rumors and innuendoes about violent crimes began to circulate among German, Belgian and Dutch tourists.
 Newly prosperous couples from the North allegedly falling victim to robberies and abductions, never to be seen again.
-Wild and inhospitable natural environments have always inspired dark legends, and I can picture very well, how an insignificant incident of criminal activity might have spiraled out of control, proliferating into a virulent life of it’s own by fear of strangers and fear of the unknown.
+Wild and inhospitable natural environments have always inspired dark legends, and I can picture very well, how an insignificant incident of criminal activity might have spiraled out of control, proliferating into a virulent life of its own through fear of strangers and fear of the unknown.

 Unless Mildred leads you astray ….